 Dyson Foundation is a private grantmaking foundation headquartered in Dutchess County and directed by the Dyson family under the leadership of Foundation President Robert R. Dyson.
 The Dyson Foundation focuses on improving and enhancing the quality of life in the Mid–Hudson Valley region for all of its residents, especially those most vulnerable or economically disadvantaged.

 United Way of the Dutchess–Orange Region is one of the area’s premier community–impact organizations, serving as a resource and convener to help increase community capacity to meet community needs.
 Its mission is to build a stronger, healthier community by raising resources and developing partnerships to make a measurable difference in people’s lives.
 More than 50,000 county residents each year rely on a United Way funded program, partnership or initiative for assistance.

 The Center for Governmental Research was founded in 1915 by George Eastman as a bureau of municipal research in Rochester, N.Y. to serve as an “independent, non–partisan agency for keeping citizens informed.”
-Today, as a 501(c)(3) nonprofit with offices in Rochester and Albany, CGR’s activities focus on issues that affect the quality of life in communities both inside and outside of New York State.
+Today, as a 501(c)(3) nonprofit, CGR’s activities focus on issues that affect the quality of life in communities both inside and outside of New York State.